irimiamario/Tema2/README.md

 ●
 Name the archive as
-HW
--
-DB_Intro
--
-Vasile_Popescu.zip
-, where
-Vasile
-Popescu is your name.
+HW-DB_Intro-Vasile_Popescu.zip, where Vasile Popescu is your name.

 ●
 File 1: